Beliavsky/Fortran-code-on-GitHub/README.md

 [stringmod](https://github.com/tcanich/stringmod): Fortran 2008 module by Tom Canich providing string manipulation functions: strtok, ntoken, to_upper, to_lower, rev

 [stringParseMods](https://github.com/stewmasterj/stringParseMods): routines for easy string parsing and for geometric domains, by Ross J. Stewart

+[strith](https://github.com/degawa/strith): converts a variable representing a long integer into a string by performing arithmetic operations on numbers in strings, by Tomohiro Degawa

 ## Time Series
 [ACFbyFFT](https://github.com/lingtikong/ACFbyFFT): evaluates the auto(cross)-correlation of data in one or more columns of a file, by using the fftw 3.1.2 libraries, by lingtikong